chunderfam-stack/CAPEC-616-CTF/README.md

 ## Instructions

 Your goal in this ctf is to find and stop the rogue software running on the linux distro you are given.
+There is a flag that is in the same directory as the malicious file, meaning that you must find it!

 ### Hints
 <details>